iadvize/documentation/docs/build-apps.md

 ### Validating payloads from iAdvize

 Once the secret token set, iAdvize will create a hash signature.
-This hash signature is passed along with each request in the headers as `X-iAdvize-Signature`.
+This hash signature is passed along with each request in the headers as `x-iadvize-signature`.

 For `GET` requests, hash signature starts with algorithm name `sha256=` and is computed by hashing the **raw query string** with HMAC hexdigest algorithm and your secret token as salt.